NOTE: Using Utility Connectors counts toward your overall Connector and Task Usage.

-Many integrations are triggered when details of an updated record in one application are sent to a second application to keep the data in sync.
+Many integrations are triggered when details of an updated record in one application are sent to a second application to keep the data synchronized.

 The Cyclr Cross Updating Preventer (or “XUP” for short) is designed to avoid this situation.
 It can be used to make sure that an inbound update to an application does not result in a returning outbound update.